marcopollivier/marcopollivier.hugo/README.md

 # Marco Paulo Ollivier - Personal website

-This is the Marco's personal page repo.
+This is Marco's personal page repo.

-This repository is only the Hugo's structure project.
+This repository is only Hugo's structure project.
 The static files can be found [here](https://github.com/marcopollivier/marcopollivier.github.io)

 ## Run locally